ExpressLRS/Docs/docs/quick-start/rx-hmes900.md

 With the receiver [wired properly](../../quick-start/rx-fcprep/#happymodel-es900rx) to your FC, select the right target and set your [Firmware Options](../../quick-start/firmware-options) in the ExpressLRS Configurator.

 **Build** the firmware.
-Once done, it should open a new window where the `firmware.bin` is.
+Once done, it should open a new window where the `HappyModel_RX_ES900RX-<version>.bin` is.
 Do not close this window so you can easily navigate to it once it's time to upload the firmware into the receiver.

 Power your Flight Controller by either connecting a LiPo or attaching the USB cable (if the receiver gets powered from USB via a 4v5 pad).
 The receiver's LED will blink slowly at first, and after 20s or 30s (can be adjusted via ExpressLRS Configurator using `AUTO_WIFI_ON_INTERVAL`), it should blink fast indicating it's on Wifi Hotspot Mode.

 Connect to the Wifi Network the receiver has created.
 It should be named something like `ExpressLRS RX` with the same *expresslrs* password as the TX Module Hotspot.
 Navigate to the same web address as the TX Module (usually http://10.0.0.1).
-The Firmware upload page should load, and using the File Upload Form, navigate where the correct Receiver `firmware.bin` is (like with the Tx module, you can also drag-and-drop the firmware file into the form field or use the `Browse` or `Choose File` button).
+The Firmware upload page should load, and using the File Upload Form, navigate where the correct Receiver `HappyModel_RX_ES900RX-<version>.bin` is (like with the Tx module, you can also drag-and-drop the firmware file into the form field or use the `Browse` or `Choose File` button).
 Click on the **Update** button and the firmware file will be uploaded and the update process should commence.

 A white page should load momentarily with the message **Update Success!
 Rebooting...** Wait a little bit (you can wait until the LED on the Receiver starts to blink slowly again) and the receiver should be updated.
 Power cycle and your module and receiver should now be bound (given you have updated the Tx Module as well, and that they have the same binding phrase and options).